PhilBri/SARAH-Plugin-MQTTHub-V4/README.md

 ***
 <a name="description"></a>
 ## Description

 Gives you easy and instantly access to **MQTT** Protocol with **S.A.R.A.H.** using [Socket.IO](http://socket.io).

+This module is designed to be used in your own **S.A.R.A.H.** plugin.
+Only few code lines are necessary for building instant **MQTT** protocol requests...

 ***
 <a name="example"></a>